David T. Jones (biochemist): Academic service

 Since 1996, Jones has been involved in many research committees, including: Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Sciences Research Council (EPSRC), Medical Research Council (MRC), and Research Councils UK.
 His research has been funded by the BBSRC, The Wellcome Trust, Elsevier, the EPSRC, the MRC, The Royal Society, The European Commission, AstraZeneca, GlaxoSmithKline and Sun Microsystems.

 Awards and honours

 Jones held a prestigious Royal Society University Research Fellowship from 1995 to 1999.
-In 2022, Jones was elected as a Fellow of the International Society for Computational Biology.
+In 2022, Jones was elected as a Fellow of the International Society for Computational Biology and Fellow of the Royal Society in 2023.